 Depending on the background, the TEC of the relevant generation plant types are scaled by a percentage as described in 14.15.7, above.
 The TEC of the remaining generation plant types in each background are uniformly scaled such that total national generation (scaled sum of contracted TECs) equals total national ACS Demand.

 For each background, the model then uses a DCLF ICRP transport algorithm to derive the resultant pattern of flows based on the network impedance required to meet the nodal net demand using the scaled nodal generation, assuming every circuit has infinite capacity.
 Flows on individual transmission circuits are compared for both backgrounds and the background giving rise to the highest flow is considered as the triggering criterion for future investment of that circuit for the purposes of the charging methodology.
 Therefore all circuits will be tagged as Peak Security or Year Round depending upon the background resulting in the highest flow.
 In the event that both backgrounds result in the same flow, the circuit will be tagged as Peak Security.
-Then it calculates the resultant total network Peak Security MWkm and Year Round MWkm, using the relevant circuit expansion factors as appropriate.
+Then it calculates the resultant total network Peak Security MWkm and Year Round MWkm, using the relevant circuit expansion constants as appropriate.

 Using these baseline networks for Peak Security and Year Round backgrounds, the model then calculates for a given injection of 1MW of generation at each node, with a corresponding 1MW offtake (net demand) distributed across all demand nodes in the network, the increase or decrease in total MWkm of the whole Peak Security and Year Round networks.
 The proportion of the 1MW offtake allocated to any given demand node will be based on total background nodal net demand in the model.
 For example, with a total net GB demand of 60GW in the model, a node with a net demand of 600MW would contain 1% of the offtake i.e. 0.01MW.